Keyboard shortcuts

 Other agents: Any agent with file access and tool-calling capabilities can use the instruction file.
 Point it at the vault and include the contents of JESSE.md in your system prompt or project instructions.

-• Build Today.md and Dashboard.md
+• Build Dashboard.md and Today.md.

 6. Iterate